 - Glaze the cookies

-- 5. Prepare the glaze by mixing the powered sugar, vanilla, and orange juice until smooth.
+- 5. While the cookies are in the oven, prepare the glaze by mixing the confectioners’ sugar, vanilla, and orange juice until smooth.

 - 6. Remove the cookies from the oven and immediately brush each one with a good amount of glaze, then place them back in the oven and bake until the glaze starts to crackle and the cookies are a golden brown, 5 to 6 minutes more.
-Remove the cookies and let cool for about 5 minutes on the pan, then transfer to a rack or to paper towels and let cool completely.
+Let the glazed cookies cool on the baking sheet for about 5 minutes and then transfer them to a wire rack or to paper towels and let cool completely.

 Hungry for more?
 Chow down on these: